 Apply for an Online Permit

-Are wanting to hike to and camp at one of our six designated backcountry camps?
+Are you wanting to hike to and camp at one of our six designated backcountry camps?

 Are you prepared to hike to, and set up a dispersed campsite in the backcountry of Redwood Creek?

-**Maximum group size per backcountry permit and individual backcountry site is eight (8) people.
+Group size per backcountry permit and individual backcountry site is eight (8) people.
 Parties of more than eight (8) people will need to separate into smaller groups and have multiple permits under different names.
-Please note that Gold Bluffs is a maximum of 2 groups per night, with a maximum of eight (8) people to each group.

-If you get issued online backcountry permit, be sure to bring it with you when hiking to / from, or staying at that backcountry campground.
+Be sure to bring your permit with you when hiking to / from, or staying at your backcountry camp.
 As normal, our Law Enforcement Rangers may ask to see your backcountry permit.
 Another option is to save the backcountry permit's files onto a hand-held device.
 Be aware that cell coverage is poor at Redwood National and State Parks, and you might not be able to open up any emails about your permit while in the backcountry.